Tooth Pain Relief • Valencia CA

 Cracked teeth may be felt through a variety of symptoms, including pain when chewing, temperature sensitivity, or even the release of biting pressure.
 It is also common for pain to come and go, making it difficult to diagnose the cause of discomfort.
 Please review information below about the types of cracked teeth, and learn which situations can be resolved with a root canal treatment.

-To schedule an appointment with Dr. Safa, Dr. Vu or Dr. Soumeeh, use our Appointment Request form.
+To schedule an appointment with Dr. Safa, Dr. Vu, Dr. Soumeeh or Dr. Vahora, use our Appointment Request form.
 Please call our Valencia office with your questions: Santa Clarita Endodontix Office Phone Number 661-251-4800.

 What Causes Tooth Pain?